RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Conclusion

 \section{Conclusion}

-In conclusion, RAGDiffusion presents a significant advancement in the generation of standardized clothing assets by effectively addressing the prevalent challenges of structural hallucinations and fidelity in generated images.
-By integrating Retrieval-Augmented Generation with a dual-process framework—focusing on retrieval-based structure aggregation and omni-level faithful generation—we demonstrate a robust approach to creating high-quality garment images that maintain structural integrity and detail accuracy.
-Comprehensive experiments and in-depth analysis demonstrate notable performance improvements over existing generative models.
-We hope that RAGDiffusion will help open avenues for RAG in diverse high-specification, faithful generation tasks, bringing us closer to the goal of professional content creation for all.
+In conclusion, RAGDiffusion presents a significant advancement in the generation of standardized clothing assets by effectively addressing the prevalent challenges of structural hallucinations and texture fidelity.
+By integrating retrieval-based structure aggregation to get soft and hard guidance, as well as omni-level faithful generation pipeline, RAGDiffusion is capable of synthesizing both structure and texture faithful clothing assets.
+Comprehensive experiments and in-depth analysis demonstrate notable performance improvements over existing models.
+We hope that RAGDiffusion helps open avenues for RAG in diverse high-specification faithful generation tasks, bringing us closer to the goal of professional content creation for all.